opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Properties of the light can be set by defining the Intensity, the Decay, that is the decrease of the light intensity according to its distance from the image, and the Smoothness, that determines how sharp the rays are along the image outline.

-The Keep image check-box determines if the original drawing is rendered in the output or not.
+The Keep Image check-box determines if the original drawing is rendered in the output or not.

 .. _target_spot: